-The service will provide trauma informed, person centred, onsite support within safe accommodation specifically for women who are escaping domestic abuse, and where appropriate their children.
-The overall provision will be a minimum of 17 furnished units, in a communal setting.
-These 17 units do not have to be delivered by the same provider and can be delivered by a combination or collaboration of providers.
+The service will provide trauma informed, person centred, onsite support within safe accommodation specifically for men who are escaping domestic abuse, and where appropriate their children.
+The accommodation will be a minimum of 5 furnished units, in a communal setting.
 This short-term support will be focused on addressing immediate needs; facilitating the person experiencing abuse and their children (if any) to move on to settled accommodation and enable focus on domestic abuse support and recovery once crisis needs have been met.

-Services users will be accommodated on a license agreement and there will be a mix of unit size, to include single women and varying numbers and ages of children.
+Services users will be accommodated on a license agreement and there will be a mix of unit size, to include single men and varying numbers and ages of children.
 The optimal stay in the refuge will be 20 weeks, although it is recognised that there will be some flexibility in length of stay, influenced by individual service user needs and availability of move on accommodation.
 All stays 6 months plus will be reported to the Commissioner on an exception basis through the Contract Management process, with a rationale for their length and resettlement plans/obstacles.

-Support must be tailored and flexible to meet the needs of women who are in or escaping domestic abuse and their children, based on an assessment of risk and need, with sleep- in cover overnight, where this is an identified need.
-The services must have arrangements in place to provide 24 hr access to in person or on call support and emergency out of hours response.
+Support must be tailored and flexible to meet the gender specific needs of men, who are in or escaping domestic abuse situations, and their children, based on an assessment of risk and need, with sleep- in cover overnight, where this is an identified need.
+The services must have arrangements in place to provide 24 hour access to in person or on call support and emergency out of hours response.
 The service providers will ensure there are sufficient numbers of staff available to deliver the services throughout the year, including managers and out of hours/overnight cover.
 The number of FTE staff will be agreed with commissioners on successful letting of the contract but must be at least a ratio of 0.5 FTE specialist support staff per unit of accommodation.